md-y/3354-splitsquad/Implementation/README.md

 - Run `npx prisma migrate dev` to setup the database schema in the Postgres database.
   - If it asks for a migration name, input any text
 - Run `npm run build` and `npm run preview` to run the production server
+  - Can also run `npm run dev` for to access the development server quickly

 ## Testing